 - Not sure how to get started?
 Read this how-to guide put together by Hopkins Lodge.

 Once a veteran is home, it can be difficult to change habits and transition from a life on the street.
 Veterans may need assistance with independent living and home care skills such as budgeting, opening bank accounts, cooking, cleaning, job seeking and assistance dealing with landlords.
 Having an Elk as an advocate and friend can help these veterans to thrive in their new home.
 Adopt a newly housed veteran.

 - Include the Lodge phone number and contact information for the Lodge in your Welcome Home Kit.

 - Does your Lodge volunteer at a local Stand Down?
 Connect with veterans there, and let them know they can call your Lodge for assistance or support.
 Not sure if there are any Stand Downs, job fairs and support events for homeless veterans coming up in your area?
-Check this website: www.va.gov/homeless/events.asp
+Check out this website to find VA-sponsored events near you.

 - Follow up with veterans the Lodge assists through this program.
 Visit them at home.
 Give them a call every few weeks.
 Invite them to join in when the Elks are assisting other veterans.

 - Visit our Adopt-a-Veteran webpage for more ideas.

 Elks Housing Navigators

 Elks members interested in providing at least 15 hours of service a month to homeless veterans seeking assistance at VA facilities can sign up to be Elks Housing Navigators.
 These volunteers will act as mentors and friends to help homeless veterans tackle their challenges, find a home and become integrated into the community.